Prof. James Propp

 Department of Mathematics and Statistics

 My research interests are in combinatorics, probability, and dynamical systems.
-Preprints and reprints of many of my articles are available on-line, as are slides from some of my talks and links to media presentations.
+My most active topic of current research is tilings, and I am currently writing a book for the general scientific public.
+Preprints and reprints of many of my articles are available on-line, as are slides from some of my talks and links to media presentations (you'll notice I haven't updated these lists in a while).
 I run a blog called Mathematical Enchantments (associated with the website mathenchant.org and a FaceBook page) and occasionally post low-tech math videos on my YouTube channel Barefoot Math.
 I post short communications on mathematical topics on Twitter and Mastodon.

-I serve on the advisory council of the National Museum of Mathematics and the editorial board of the Online Journal of Analytic Combinatorics.
+I serve on the advisory council of the National Museum of Mathematics.

 To see what I've been working on lately research-wise, see what I've posted on the arXiv lately.